Link-state routing protocol: Distributing maps

 This message is sent to all the nodes on a network.
 As a necessary precursor, each node in the network remembers, for every one of its neighbors, the sequence number of the last link-state message which it received from that node.
 When a link-state advertisement is received at a node, the node looks up the sequence number it has stored for the source of that link-state message; if this message is newer (i.e., has a higher sequence number), it is saved, the sequence number is updated, and a copy is sent in turn to each of that node's neighbors.
 This procedure rapidly gets a copy of the latest version of each node's link-state advertisement to every node in the network.

 The complete set produces the graph for the map of the network.
 The link-state message giving information about the neighbors is recomputed and then flooded throughout the network whenever there is a change in the connectivity between the node and its neighbors, e.g., when a link fails.

 Calculating the routing table

 The second main stage in the link-state algorithm is to produce routing tables by inspecting the maps.
 Each node independently runs an algorithm over the map to determine the shortest path from itself to every other node in the network; generally, some variant of Dijkstra's algorithm is used.
-A node maintains two data structures: a tree containing nodes which are "done", and a list of candidates.
+A node maintains two data structures: a Tree data structure tree containing nodes which are "done", and a list of candidates.
 The algorithm starts with both structures empty; it then adds to the first one the node itself.
 The variant of a greedy algorithm then repetitively does the following: